enlightendev/auth0-angular-client/README.md

 ## About

-This is the angular front end that authenticates with auth0 and calls a protected api served by and protected by Spring Boot.
+This is the angular front end that authenticates with auth0 and then allows user to call a protected api served by and protected by a separate Spring Boot application.
 Specifically this client front end runs at http://localhost:3000 and makes a call to http://localhost:8080/secured/ping after it has received a token from auth0.

 ## Setup
-auth0-variables.js needs to use setup variables from you auth0 app.
+auth0-variables.js needs to use setup variables from your auth0 application.

 ## Running